Admaxx/ProjektyCSharp/PaperStore/ReadMe.txt

 TODO:
 -Login/registration page,
--Companies list from who importing avaible items
+-Companies list from who importing avaible items, -CheckBox for many updates
 No new ideas, maybe soon